It is our desire to present a first class contest for dance/drill teams. Below we have listed contest rules and

 terrazzo finishing.
 Please plan your stunts accordingly.
 Please follow the guidelines listed below or your team may be disqualified.

 1) All pyramids and stunts should be limited to 11/2 persons high.
 The base should be considered one person with at least one foot on the ground.

-2) Any jumping, flipping, or falling off of pyramids, props or dangerous stunts is prohibited.
+2) Any jumping, flipping, or falling off of pyramids, props or dangerous stunts are prohibited.